Boris-Barboris/dpeq/README.md

     transaction block ("close" meaning to commit if no error, or roll back if error).
 Then a ReadyForQuery response is issued.
 The purpose of Sync is to provide a resynchronization point for error recovery.
 When an error is detected while processing any extended-query message, the backend issues ErrorResponse, then reads and discards messages until a Sync is reached, then issues ReadyForQuery and returns to normal message processing.
 (But note that no skipping occurs if an error is detected while processing Sync — this ensures that there is one and only one ReadyForQuery sent for each Sync.)"

     TLDR: call sync() before each getQueryResults, IF you are using EQ.
 Sync will produce duplicated ReadyForQuery message when used together with Simple Query protocol message, breaking your next getQueryResults.

+    Note, that EQ Execute messages (e.g. portal executions) wich are not divided by Sync messages, run in one transaction and either all succeed, or all fail.
     */
     con.sync();